Article first published in September 2017, updated June 2019

 The cost of Geofilters relies on the square footage you select and the length of the event.
-That means, the larger the area you cover and the more time you want, the more it will cost.
+That means, the larger the area you cover and the more time you want, the more it’ll cost.

-Currently, Snapchat charges $5 per 20,000 square feet per hour.
-If you run the numbers, you will see it can be quite affordable: a small store can promote their Geofilter for a couple of hours without breaking the bank.
+Currently, Snapchat charges $5 per 20,000 square feet, per hour.
+If you run the numbers, you’ll see it can be quite affordable: A small store can promote their Geofilter for a couple of hours without breaking the bank.

 Promoting your Geofilter